eqNj/eqN-PD2-Filter/README.md

 ### The 'Super Strict' filter level has the following changes (after character level 75):

 Gold piles less than 7500 are hidden.
-Gold piles less than 7500 are hidden at level 90+.

 High gold value items stop being indicated.